oopanuga/oopanuga.github.io/_posts/2014-11-28-Jurassic-Park.md

 Yesterday they carried out a workshop with a very strange name: Jurassic Park: What went wrong?

 The title drew my attention and I decided to go.
 The goal was to apply something called *Root cause analysis* to the issues that happened in 1993 and lead to a total chaos in Jurassic Park.
-The workshop was so much fun and also I could take some very good lessons (at least how to avoid problems if a open a Dinosaur park).
+The workshop was so much fun and also I could take some very good lessons (at least how to avoid problems if I open a Dinosaur park).

 Root cause analysis the typical name that when I read it, I always skip because it looks like some management/mba stuff.
 It turned to be a great tool of problem solving.